 Compensation for Victims

-If you or a loved one has suffered health complications as a result of food poisoning, please contact the experienced New York personal injury attorneys at the Law Offices of Kenneth A. Wilhelm and they can help you better understand your legal rights and options.
+If you or a loved one has suffered health complications as a result of food poisoning, please contact the experienced personal injury lawyers at the Law Offices of Kenneth A. Wilhelm and they can help you better understand your legal rights and options.
 Please contact us 24 hours a day, 7 days a week at 1-800-WORK-4-YOU (1-800-967-5496).
 We can also help with personal injury cases in New Jersey, Connecticut, Pennsylvania, or Florida.
 If you have been seriously injured in any of the 50 U.S. states, please call us and we will try to help you with your case.

 Other phone numbers for us are: